-The Model ATH7G18 is a wide band, high gain, microwave horn antenna that provides field intensities of up to 250 V/m.
-With a minimum gain of 11.2dB over isotropic, the Model ATH7G18 supplies the constant high intensity fields necessary for RFI/EMI field testing within and beyond the confines of a shielded room.
+The Model ATH26G40 is a wide band, high gain, high power microwave horn antenna.
+With a minimum gain of 18.9dB over isotropic, the Model ATH26G40 supplies the high intensity fields necessary for RFI/EMI field testing within and beyond the confines of a shielded room.

 The Standard Gain Horn Antennas are designed specifically for utilization in emissions and immunity testing over the frequency range of 1 to 40 GHz.
 Each antenna is linearly polarized and has medium gain, low VSWR, and a constant antenna factor.